-Five elements consist of wood, fire, earth, metal and water.
+Five elements or movements consist of wood, fire, earth, metal, and water.
 However, each element does not indicate the material itself.
-It rather represents energy and movment related to each element.
-Among them, wood represents the energy springing up from the frozen ground.
+It instead represents energy and movement related to each element.
+Among them, wood represents the life force springing up from the frozen ground.

 In my treatments, I regulate pulses to bring the body and mind into harmony.
-When each pulse becomes harmonious, our body is ready to return to its normal condition.
+When each pulse becomes harmonious, our body returns to its normal condition.